-TSI is a state-mandated program designed to ensure that all students who register for college-level courses at public colleges and universities have the skills necessary to succeed.
+TSI is a state-mandated program designed to ensure that all students who register for college-level courses at public colleges and universities have the skills in reading, writing and math which are necessary to succeed.
 TSI has three major components: testing, advising, and, when required, developmental coursework.

 Summarized below are some key elements of the College's current TSI policy.
-Students with questions regarding TSI are advised to see a counselor.
+Students with questions regarding TSI are advised to see a counselor or advisor.

-Failure to pass a section of the TSI test does not prevent students from attempting college-level courses provided that they meet the prerequisites for the courses that they wish to take.
+Failure to pass a section of the TSI test does not prevent students from attempting courses provided that they meet the prerequisites for the courses that they wish to take.
 (Course prerequisites are included in the course descriptions found in Chapter 5.)